apache/dolphinscheduler-website/docs/en-us/dev/user_doc/cluster-deployment.md

       vi conf/datasource.properties
     ```

-    - If you choose Mysql, please comment out the relevant configuration of PostgreSQL (vice versa), you also need to manually add the [[mysql-connector-java driver jar] (https://downloads.mysql.com/archives/c-j/)] package to lib under the directory, and then configure the database connection information correctly.
+    - If you choose Mysql, please comment out the relevant configuration of PostgreSQL (vice versa), you also need to manually add the [[mysql-connector-java driver jar] (https://downloads.mysql.com/archives/c-j/)](make sure download version 8.0.16+, 8.0.16 is be recommended) package to lib under the directory, and then configure the database connection information correctly.

     ```properties
       #postgre